Loading…

 Ready to walk into your next accreditation cycle prepared?

-Free for your first crosswalk.
+Free for your first Playbook.
 Reports reviewed by our team within 1 business day.

-4. Reports.
-Request a Dean, Accreditor, or Grant report; our team reviews and publishes a vetted snapshot.
+3. Report.
+Request a Dean, Accreditor, or Grant report — our team reviews and publishes a vetted snapshot you download or share via signed link.

 Framework note.
-The HHS Medical Education Nutrition Competency Framework is a voluntary commitment by 53 U.S. medical schools as of March 2026.
-It is not currently codified in LCME or ACGME requirements.
-This tool produces self-attestation outputs; the institution remains the Institutional System of Record.
+The HHS Medical Education Nutrition Competency Framework is a voluntary commitment (53 U.S. medical schools as of March 2026), not yet codified in LCME or ACGME requirements.
+The nursing competency set is an AACN-aligned v1 mapping for faculty validation.
+This tool produces faculty-governed, self-attestation outputs; the institution remains the Institutional System of Record.